 What is a video overlay?
 Simply put, it’s when you place one video on top of another video and then play them simultaneously.
 This effect is also called “picture-in-picture” (or “PiP”).
 Aside from videos, you can also overlay images, logos, titles, and any other visual items.

 To make a PiP video, you’ll need software that supports the creation and editing of overlays.
 Movavi Video Editor can help you easily superimpose multiple videos and images.
 To learn how to put one video inside another, download Movavi Video Editor and read our quick guide below.

 Install Movavi’s Video Overlay Software

 Open the program file you’ve downloaded and follow the on-screen instructions to install the software on your computer.

 Upload Your Media Files

-Launch the program and choose Create a project in full-feature mode in the pop-up window that opens.
+Launch the picture-in-picture video editor and choose Create a project in full-feature mode in the pop-up window that opens.
 Then click Add Media Files and upload the videos and/or images you want to work with.
 The files will appear on the Timeline in the lower part of the program window.

 Create a Video Overlay